 Individual sessions are for 50 minutes and cost £90 per session.

 6 Sessions of Solution Focused Brief Couples Counselling:

 Many people believe that couples counselling is only here to help with the major crises in people’s relationships, such as when people face divorce or separation; affairs or major conflict.
 But talking with a neutral third party can also help with the worries that might seem trivial or minor.

 In couples counselling I work to create a safe context where we can collaborate to improve your connection.
 We will focus on identifying the problems that have brought you to counselling and work out ways to solve these problems.
 I act as a therapist, coach and mediator.
 To benefit most you will need to practice the changes we discuss in sessions.
 While engaging in couples counselling does not guarantee the happiness and longevity of your relationship, it can increase mutual understanding and change unhelpful patterns that have come between you.

 Couples sessions are for 50 minutes and cost £100 per session

 Some 30 years ago I had a successful career in marketing yet I found myself unsatisfied with life and realised that I had somehow lost my direction and passion.
 I began seeing a counsellor to explore some issues and to embark upon a journey of self discovery.
 As my values, feelings and frame of reference slowly changed I became more interested in therapeutic work and enrolled on a course to train in counselling.

-I am currently the Clinical Lead and Adult Service Coordinator at Kingston Bereavement Service as well as working at my counselling and supervision practice.
+I was the Clinical Lead and Adult Service Coordinator at Kingston Bereavement Service for 7 years.